Strength training builds more than muscles for women

 Why I hear you ask?
 Cortisol, known as the stress hormone, is at its highest in the morning.
 Women need a meal 30 minutes after waking up as this signals safety to the vagus nervus, the nerve connected to your brain, heart and digestive system.
 Elevated cortisol results in fat storage due to a high percentage of this stress hormone.

-Dr. Stacy Sims, PhD, exercise physiologist and nutrition scientist specialising in female training, advises 15 grams (or more) of protein alongside 30 grams of carbs.
+Dr. Stacy Sims, PhD, exercise physiologist and nutrition scientist specialising in female training, advises 15 grams (or more) of protein alongside 30 grams of carbs (although this may vary based on personal needs).
 This adequate proportion of fuel signals the body it is safe to go into training and endure stress.
-For a pre-workout snack, you can easily have a banana with 150 grams of Fage yoghurt.

 After briefly explaining the underlying science, what are the benefits for women who are lifting weights?

 As we get older, the chance of getting a fracture increases, possibly because of osteoporosis, a health condition that weakens the bones, but also due to people adapting a more sedentary lifestyle.
-Weight training helps given that cells inside the bone are triggered to get stronger and denser when stress is being put on your bones.
+Weight training helps given that cells inside the bone are activated and conditioned to get stronger and denser when stress is being put on your bones.

 In the podcast Diary of A CEO Louisa Nicola, neurophysiologist specialising in Alzheimer’s disease, found that people with cognitive impairment enhanced processing speed and fluid intelligence, while simultaneously preserving cognitive functions after 2-3 times resistance training per week!
 When training with a heavy load you contract your muscles, which leads to the release of chemicals, called myokines, who go to the brain and improve cognitive performance and cognition as well as the growth of new neurons in the brain.